 6.3.19.1.4 Effect of receipt

-Receipt of this primitive causes the MAC to apply the keys as follows, subject to the MLMESETPROTECTION. request primitive:
+When the Key Type is Group or IGTK, and the key matches the existing GTK or IGTK installed as a result of exiting WNM sleep mode (see 11.2.3.18.1 WNM Sleep Mode Capability), if any, or matches the existing GTK or IGTK installed as a result of receipt of EAPOL-Key frames (see 12.7.7.4 Group key handshake implementation considerations) receipt of this primitive shall have no effect.
+Otherwise, receipt of this primitive causes the MAC to apply the keys as follows, subject to the MLMESETPROTECTION. request primitive:

 The MAC uses the key information (as defined by the Key Type, Key ID, and Address parameters) for the transmission of subsequent frames to which the key applies (as defined by the Key Type, Key ID and Address parameters.